What’s the role of HR in payroll processing?

 8. Reporting and Record-keeping: HR maintains accurate records of payroll transactions and generates reports for management’s review or external audits.
 These reports may include payroll expenses, tax filings, year-end reports and other relevant information.

-While the HR department is typically responsible for handling payroll, it’s important to note that some organizations may have a dedicated payroll department or outsource their payroll processing to external service providers.
+While the HR department is typically responsible for handling payroll, it’s important to note that some organisations may have a dedicated payroll department or outsource their payroll processing to external service providers.

 In such cases, HR still plays a crucial role in coordinating and providing the necessary data and information for accurate payroll processing.